Arming the Elderly: A Self-Defense Guide for Senior Citizens

 - Purse: Even though it’s what many attackers try to grab, a purse can be a heck of a weapon.
 Get a good swing and crack them in the side of the face.
 It may not knock them out, but it sure will stun them.

 - Cane: If you walk with a cane, you’ve already got a handy weapon.
 Use it like a staff for defense or offensive moves.
 Or if it has some girth to it, swing it like a club.
-Some communities even offer senior self-defense classes specifically for those with canes.
+Some communities even offer self defense classes for seniors, specifically for those with canes.

 - Keys: Learn to walk with your fist wrapped around your keys with one key sticking out between your knuckles.
 This gives you a solid, makeshift weapon that can be used as a knife to slice or puncture.